-• The information included in the separate report on the activities for the financial year for which the separate financial statements have been prepared, is consistent with the separate financial statements.

-- The separate report on the activities has been prepared in accordance with the requirements of Chapter Seven of the Accountancy Act and of Art.
+- The information included in the consolidated report on the activities for the financial year for which the consolidated financial statements have been prepared, is consistent with the consolidated financial statements. - The consolidated report on the activities has been prepared in accordance with the requirements of Chapter Seven of the Accountancy Act and of Art.
 100m, paragraph 7, p.
-2 of the Public Offering of Securities Act. - The separate non-financial declaration, covering the financial year for which the separate financial statements have been prepared, has been provided and prepared in accordance with the requirements of Chapter Seven of the Accountancy Act.
+2 of the Public Offering of Securities Act. - The consolidated non-financial declaration, covering the financial year for which the consolidated financial statements have been prepared, has been provided and prepared in accordance with the requirements of Chapter Seven of the Accountancy Act.